Our pillars

 Our future

-• Focus on training and skills development.
+• Focus on training and skills development through technologically appropriate platforms.

 • Further develop our employee value proposition.